 Crowns on your natural teeth are sometimes needed to improve the fit of a removable partial denture and they are usually required with attachments.
 Partial dentures with precision attachments cost more than those with clasps.

-Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at Robina on the Gold Coast and Brisbane.
+Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at our Brisbane City practice or Southport practice on the Gold Coast.
 Please give us a call 07 3221 0443 or Contact Us and we will arrange a consultation at your convenience.